-We don’t have a lot of pictures of this cottage to show you, but David Heide Design Studio has designed a handful of features into this house that I think are worth sharing.
+We don’t have a lot of pictures of this summer lake cottage to show you, but David Heide Design Studio has designed a handful of very special features into this house that we think are worth sharing.

 First is the overall look and feel.
 As the Architects write on their website, “…this new house has the look and feel of a 1910 cottage, fitting in unobtrusively with its neighbors on Crane Island.
 We employed the scale, proportion, details, and materials of buildings of that early era as precedent in our design…”.